 Examples of how we can use and disclose your information without your authorization include:

-• Treatment – we keep a record of each visit and/or admission.
+We keep a record of each visit and/or admission.
 These records may include your test results, diagnoses, medications or other therapies.
 These records are used and disclosed to allow doctors, nurses, spiritual care and other health care and clinical staff providers who are involved in your medical care and need information to provide you with high quality care to meet your needs.

 Lawrence General Hospital participates in a Health Information Exchange (HIE), which is a secure electronic network that allows us to safely share your personal health information with authorized providers who care for you in a timely manner.
 This is particularly useful during an emergency, because it provides immediate access to information about your medications, allergies and existing health problems, and in general makes caring for you more efficient.